DGKSK8LIFE/Chess-Robotic-Arm/README.md

 # Robotic arm that can move chess pieces across a board

-Given the chess piece you want to move (due to the size of different chess pieces) and the starting square of the chess piece in a chess board, the arm can lift the chess piece to another desired chess square.
+   Given the chess piece you want to move, (due to the size of different chess pieces) and the starting square of the chess piece in a chess board, the arm can lift the chess piece to another desired chess square.

+## Hardware and Usage

 Used an Arduino Uno to transmit TTL serial data to the servo controller board, a SSC-32U Lynxmotion.
 Model of robotic arm: Lynxmotion AL5D robotic arm